UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ==========================================

-- Add 6-ball: (Gray pulse-button, Reroll build)
+~~- Add 6-ball: (Gray pulse-button, Reroll build)~~

-- Add Steam achievements (?)
+- ADD STEAM ACHIEVEMENTS (?)
 - IDEA: Win with every starter-item? <--- makes it very possible/feasible for achievement hunters
+- Define achievements in steamworks
+- Define and deploy API from umg
+- Set achievements from `lootplot.s0`

 - Find more (free) BGMs to use